-We did not need to perform costly Microscopic Particular Analysis (MPA) tests in 2014 because we completed a series of these tests on several of our wells in 2013.
-MPA testing was done to verify that our well water is not under the influence of surface water.
-All tests showed that the soils in our aquifers are acting as a natural filter and that the water we pump is groundwater and therefore is less likely to be affected by some particular contaminants that can occur in reservoirs, lakes, or rivers.
+We did not need to perform costly Microscopic Particular Analysis (MPA) tests in 2015 because we completed a series of these tests on several of our wells in 2013.
+MPA testing was done to verify that the water from our groundwater wells is not under the influence of surface water.
+All tests showed that the soils in our aquifers are acting as a natural filter and that the water we pump is groundwater and is less likely to be affected by some particular contaminants that can occur in reservoirs, lakes, or rivers.